taolei87/askubuntu/README.md

 ## AskUbuntu Question Dataset

-This repo contains a preprocessed collection of questions taken from [AskUbuntu.com](http://www.askubuntu.com).
+This repo contains a preprocessed collection of questions taken from [AskUbuntu.com](http://www.askubuntu.com) 2014 corpus dump.
 It also comes with 400*20 mannual annotations, marking pairs of questions as "similar" or "non-similar".

+The XML-format raw corpus is available on this [Google drive directory](https://drive.google.com/folderview?id=0B-btHzfJjPnobXZ0MndjSkxkRkk#list).

 ### Reference
 [1] [Semi-supervised Question Retrieval with Gated Convolutions](http://arxiv.org/abs/1512.05726).
 NAACL 2016

-### Files
-  - text_tokenized.txt.gz is the corpus file
-  - train_random.txt
-  - dev.txt and test.txt
-  - heldout.txt
-  - vector/vectors_pruned.200.txt.gz

-### Formats
+### Files & Formats

 #### 1. Corpus file ``text_tokenized.txt.gz``
 Each line of the corpus file contains three fields seperated by tab "\t" -- (1) the question ID, (2) the list of words in question title, and (3) the list of words in question body.
 For instance: